Updated June 26, 2023

 As we have continued to navigate different circumstances over the past year, you may have experienced different highs and lows in your email marketing efforts.

-And if you are looking for some inspiration to change your approach in 2023, keep on reading.
+And if you are looking for some inspiration to change your approach in 2023, keep on reading for some recent statistics on email marketing you need to know:

-- According to CoSchedule, Tuesday, then Thursday, are the best days to send emails
+1. Thursday, Tuesday, and Wednesday are the best days to send emails

-- Around 67% of people who subscribe to newsletters like to receive branded emails at least once a week
+2. Around 86% of people who subscribe to newsletters like to receive branded emails at least monthly

-- Personalization is king.
-About 88% of people said they favor emails they look written just for them
+3. About 55% of people said they enjoy emails they look written just for them

 4 Things to Keep in Mind for Email Marketing in 2023